Southern Airways Flight 242: Accident location

 The NTSB identified the accident site in its report as "Highway 92 Spur, bisecting New Hope, GA", and also included the geographical coordinates.
 In addition, the NTSB report includes a depiction of the accident site, hand-drawn as a circled "X" on an aviation sectional chart.

-Highway designations had been changed as of 2006.
-The road section used for the forced landing, formerly called Georgia State Route 92 Spur, is now called Dallas–Acworth Highway (formerly Georgia State Route 381).
+The designation this highway has changed in the years since the crash.
+In 1979, Georgia State Route 92 Spur was renumbered to Georgia State Route 381.
+Route 381 was decommissioned as a numbered state highway between 1990 and 1991.
+As of 2026, the road section through New Hope used for the forced landing is signed as Dallas–Acworth Highway.

+Memorials

 The small Georgia community of New Hope, in Paulding County, where a memorial and reunion were held by survivors and family members 20 years after the accident in 1997, now hosts a memorial and reunion annually near the crash site.
 The site is 11 mi from Cartersville Airport and 15.5 mi from Dobbins AFB.
 Cornelius Moore Field, between Cedartown and Rockmart, was about 20.5 mi behind them at the time of the crash.